-- Escape time [ms]: This is the time from the moment you press the button until the measurements starts.
+• Escape time [ms]: this is the time from the moment you press the button until the measurements starts.
 If making many loud measurements without ear protection, we recommend leaving the room to protect your hearing.
-This parameter gives you time to leave the room before the measurement starts, hence "escape time". - Silence before [ms]: How much silence you want to be part of the actual measurement before the sweep.
+This parameter gives you time to leave the room before the measurement starts, hence "escape time".

+- Silence before [ms]: added silence before the onset time of the measured impulse response.
+This is applied to the resulting impulse response, not the sweep.
 Distortion from the speakers can be detected in this part of the file. - Sweep Duration [ms]: One of the most important parameters.
 The longer the sweep, the lower the background noise will be.
 For every doubling of the sine sweep length, the background noise will be attenuated by 3 dB.
-The maximum allowed duration is 80 sec. - Impulse response length/Silence after [ms]: Here you should set enough length to make sure to capture the entire reverberation across all frequency bands.
-In addition, the recording of an impulse response continues after the sweep is finished, for a time equal to the impulse response length (Silence after).
-This is to make sure that the highest end of the sweep (the highest frequencies) have enough time to excite the room, for a healthy impulse response.
+The maximum allowed duration is 80 sec. - Impulse response length/Silence after [ms]: this parameter corresponds both to the length of the measured impulse response and the silence recorded after the sweep.
+This silence is added to ensure that the late part of the recorded sweep (the highest frequencies) has enough time to decay in the room.
+We recommend using a duration that is longer than the expected reverberation time, so that both the sound decay and the background noise are captured in the measured impulse response.